immobiliare/RealHTTP/Documentation/HTTPRequest.md

 req.run(in: client)
    .onResult { result in
         // Deal with Result<YourObject,Error>
-    }.onResponse { raw in
+    }.onResponse { result in
-        // deal with HTTPRawResponse
+        // result is HTTPResponse object which contains:
+        // - `raw` to access to the raw response received from server
+        // - `object` if the request support decoding you will find the decoded object.
     }.onProgress { progress in
         // called multiple times with updated HTTProgress }